mattermost/mattermost-plugin-gitlab/docs/feature-summary.md

 ### And more ...

-Run `/gitlab help` to see what else the slash command can do
+Run `/gitlab help` to see what else the slash command can do.